bman46/InstagramEmbedDiscordBot/docs/Install.md

 On Windows, find the `Instagram Reels Bot.exe` file and open it.
 A command line window should open and the bot should indicate that it is online in Discord.

 On Linux and MacOS, find the file named `Instagram Reels Bot` with no extensions.
 Launch that file and a terminal should appear and the bot should indicate that it is online in Discord.
+On Linux, using tmux is recommended as it will run the program in the background.
+A creating a service is also a very good but more advanced approach.

+> **_NOTE:_**  The program and computer must be running in order for the bot to process requests.
+Exiting the Window or closing the SSH session (without using tmux or a service) will stop the bot from running.

 ### Step 7:
 Test the bot by typing `/link`.
 Discord should acknowledge the slash command and show you parameters to enter.
 Then, put a link to the Instagram post in the `URL` parameter and hit enter.
 The bot should reply with the contents of the post.